trouch/CreawsomeMod/README.md

 - Start Printing

 ## Material Settings
-It is really important that you use the material profiles capabilities to duplicate Generic ones and adjust temperatures as well as retractation settings there.
+It is really important that you use the material profiles capabilities to duplicate Generic ones and adjust temperatures as well as retractation settings there for each of your spool !

 ![materials](https://github.com/trouch/CreawsomeMod/raw/master/doc/img/screen-materials.png)